Sanyam-malik/NeoDNS/Readme.md

 ### Avahi is Returning IPv6 address

-Docker containers use IPv4 address by default if Avahi returns Ipv6 address it will not be resolved So, To force Avahi use Ipv4 run this:
+Docker containers use IPv4 address by default if Avahi retutns Ipv6 address it will not be resolved So, To force Avahi use Ipv4 run this:

 ```bash